MapReduce

 1. Split the input file into <mapper_count> chunks using the given splitter tool.

-2. Start a mapper executable for each input chunk, and pipe the output of each mapper process into the input of the singular reducer process.
+2. Start a mapper process for each chunk, and pipe the output of each mapper process into the input of the singular reducer process.

 3. Pipe the output of the reducer process to the output file.